 - The road or intersection where the accident occurred

-- Skid marks on the roadway (ideally, alongside a measuring stick, shoe, or other object that can help estimate the size of the marks)
+- Skid marks on the roadway (ideally, alongside a measuring stick, shoe, or other objects that can help estimate the size of the marks)

 8. Do not discuss the accident with anyone.
 Even if you know for a fact that you aren’t at fault for an accident, there are many reasons that you are best-suited not discussing it.
 While you should cooperate with the police on the scene, you are under no obligation to say anything that might be incriminating.
 Do not accept blame for the accident, but also do not blame others.

 In the time immediately after a traumatic event such as a car accident, you may not be thinking clearly, so it’s best to put off any discussions about what happened to avoid inadvertently admitting that the accident is your fault.
 The only people you should discuss the accident with at all are the police, your insurance agent, and your lawyer.